Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: Experiments

 \subsection{Comparison of Model Complex and Efficiency}

 Table \ref{tab:efficiency} reports the inference efficiency of ThinkDeeper across 2,048 randomly selected scenes from Talk2Car, evaluated on an NVIDIA A40 GPU (70 TOPS).
-Despite utilizing fewer parameters than CAVG and Grounding DINO, it achieves the highest \(IoU_{0.5}\) (78.64), while maintaining a competitive average inference time of 39ms per sample, outperforming most SOTA baselines in both accuracy and efficiency.
+Despite utilizing fewer parameters than CAVG, our model still achieves the highest \(IoU_{0.5}\) (78.93), while maintaining a competitive average inference time of 39ms per sample, outperforming most SOTA baselines in both accuracy and efficiency.
 This performance meets the computational requirements for Level 3 AD systems (20-30 TOPS), enabling seamless deployment on various on-board Neural Processing Units (NPU) and Data Processing Units (DPU), such as Tesla FSD (245 TOPS) and NVIDIA Thor-U (500 TOPS).